How to Setup WireGuard ProtonVPN on Kali Linux (Step-by-Step Guide) 🧭

 What you’ll learn (scope & outcomes) 🎯

-• Bring the tunnel up, verify your public IP, and confirm DNS responsiveness.
+- Bring the tunnel up, confirm a handshake, and verify your public IP.

-• Log what you did (tiny habit; huge payoff), and apply a short WireGuard troubleshooting flow when something misbehaves.
+- Use a short troubleshooting flow when something misbehaves.

 Prerequisites (what I use) 🧰

-👻 Personal note: The first time I attempted a ProtonVPN Linux setup, I assumed DNS “would just work.”
+Personal note: the first time I attempted a ProtonVPN Linux setup, I assumed DNS would just work.
 It didn’t.
-My fix was to slow down, verify after every step, and treat my laptop like a tiny lab.
+My fix was to slow down and verify after every step.
 That approach is the backbone of this guide.

 Step 1 — Install the essentials 🔧